 Editor's note: This article was originally published on January 3, 2022.
 It has since been updated.

-An American mom who moved to Germany two years ago went viral on social media this month after listing a bunch of reasons why she would never move back to the United States.
+An American mom who moved to Germany two years ago was appreciated by many on social media after listing a bunch of reasons why she would never move back to the United States.
 In a video that has racked up more than 1.7 million views, TikTok user Aly—who goes by @usa.mom.in.germany on the platform—shared 11 benefits of living in Germany that have convinced her to stay.
 Responding to a request from @v.brittney for Americans living abroad to explain why they wouldn't move back to America, Aly began with two very important factors that helped her make the decision: healthcare and lower crime rates.

 "Because I don't have to worry about affording my health insurance," she says in the video.
 "Because my kids can go outside and play without me having to worry because the crime rates are so much lower.
 Public transportation.
 Thirty-plus vacation days a year.
 So much paid paternal leave.
 Because my son is now bilingual and working on becoming trilingual.
 Because I'll save $100,000 in my son's paid university tuition.
 Because I no longer have to worry about my own student loans.
 Because even though I live in the most religious state, I'm not shamed for being an atheist."